marco-pontes/nayax-vendsys-frontend/README.md

 After that I started to fine-tune the appearance of the tabs and organizing components visually.
 As a last step and after the general design was implemented clearly, I made some adjustments for different device sizes using tailwind.

+Take a look at the commit history for the project for more detailed information on this process.